conradhodge/win-dev/README.md

 - [This](https://blog.soltysiak.it/en/2017/01/set-visual-studio-code-as-default-git-editor-and-diff-tool/) to configure `git` with Visual Studio Code
 - [This](https://spin.atomicobject.com/2020/05/05/git-configurations-default/) has some useful `git` config options

+A list of recommended Visual Studio Code extensions will be offered when this repository is open in Visual Studio Code.

 ## Setup

 You will need to install some pre-requisites prior to running the provisioning scripts.

 ```shell
 ./setup.sh